About this park

 - Plan your walk for the most suitable season and/or daily weather conditions.

 - Wear a broad brimmed hat, sunscreen and a loose long-sleeved shirt for protection from the sun.

 - Take regular breaks when walking and in the shade if available.

 - Wear sturdy footwear and follow the trail markers.

 - Walk during the cooler parts of the day – there will also be more wildlife about during this time.

 Walk trails are usually natural unmodified surfaces.
 Beware of:

 Visit the Atlas of Living Australia for a list of species recorded in Kennedy Range National Park.

-We recognise and acknowledge Aboriginal people as the traditional owners of Kennedy Range National Park.
+Yinggarda people are recognised and acknowledged as the traditional owners of Kennedy Range National Park.